-One of the most common questions we get from new clients is how they can check to see what domains are available.
+One of the most common questions I get from new clients is how they can check to see what domains are available.
 As many of you know, a brandable, easy to remember and keyword-rich domain can add up to many benefits down the road, but finding one of these today can seem daunting.

-Often, folks come to us after searching 10, 20, even 50 domain names, only to find that every combination in the .com space is already registered, often to empty, parked sites.
+Often, folks come to me after searching 10, 20, even 50 domain names, only to find that every combination in the .com space is already registered, often to empty, parked sites.
 While this is a bummer, a few handy tools can make the search process much easier, and give you ideas for domain names that may still be available.

 #1 – Whois.Net

 Tried and true, this tool is a great, uncluttered way to see whether domain names are registered or still available, and for many even provide contact information for the owner, in the event that it is an undeveloped domain name that you may be interested in purchasing.